A59 Northway / Damfield Lane Junction Improvement Scheme

-- The first aim is to improve the safety for pedestrians with the introduction of ‘at-level’ crossing facilities to supplement the existing footbridge,
+- To improve the safety for pedestrians with the introduction of ‘at-level’ crossing facilities to supplement the existing footbridge,

-- The second aim is to improve the safety for vehicles turning into and out of Damfield Lane
+- To improve the safety for vehicles turning into and out of Damfield Lane

-The scheme will consist of the realignment of the exit lane from Damfield Lane to facilitate a larger staggered pedestrian refuge.
-In addition, a traffic island will be introduced on the A59 northbound lane in order to segregate the right turn lane.
-Controlled crossing facilities will be introduced both on Damfield Lane east and west sides as well across the A59.
+The scheme has consisted of the realignment of the exit lane from Damfield Lane to facilitate a larger staggered pedestrian refuge.
+In addition, a traffic island has been introduced on the A59 northbound lane in order to segregate the right turn lane.
+Controlled crossing facilities have been introduced both on Damfield Lane east and west sides as well across the A59.

-In addition to the junction proposals, if funding allows, then there are further proposals to increase the width of the existing bituminous footpath between Damfield Lane and Hall Lane.
+In addition to the works already undertaken, if funding allows, then there are further proposals to increase the width of the existing bituminous footpath between Damfield Lane and Hall Lane.
 These would subsequently become shared pedestrian and cycle facilities.